AnalogFeelings/milk-filter-gimp/README.md

 This was a pain to write, as there was barely any documentation on GIMP's plugin interface and my IDE did not like the GIMP module file much.

 > [!IMPORTANT]
-> This plugin does not support GIMP 3, support for it may be added in the future.
+> This plugin does not support GIMP 3, support for it is work in progress.

 ## :eye: Showcase
 ![GIMP showcase](screenshots/gimp.gif)